python-pillow/grant-proposal2/README.rst

 python-pillow.org
 =================

-Proposal submitted to the Python Software Foundation Mon Feb 6, 2017.
+Proposal submitted to the Python Software Foundation Thursday Feb 9, 2017.

 Grant Proposal
 --------------

-Provide funding to purchase renewal of python-pillow.org for maximum possible length of 8 years (as allowed by directnic.com).
+Provide funding to renew python-pillow.org domain for maximum (allowed by directnic.com) length of 8 years.

 Abstract
 ~~~~~~~~